-A Louisiana Library Wants To Host ‘Drag Queen Story Hour’, The Mayor Is Trying To Get It Shut Down
+A Louisiana Library Wants To Host ‘Drag Queen Story Hour,’ The Mayor Is Trying To Get It Shut Down

 — Atlanta Georgia (@GreaterATL) August 23, 2018

 Not every Drag Queen Story Hour has been met with widespread acceptance, however.
 Over in Rahway, New Jersey, word about the DQSH got around, and someone began anonymously putting fliers in mailboxes saying the town’s library was “brainwashing” preschoolers.
 Nevertheless, the event went off without a hitch, and Drag Queen Harmonica Sunbeam hosted about 50 kids and their parents.
-They read stories out loud, sang with the kids and helped them make magic wands, and by all accounts it was a rousing success.
+They read stories out loud, sang with the kids and helped them make magic wands, and by all accounts, it was a rousing success.